valora-inc/hooks/docs/position-pricing-hooks.md

 From the information provided by the hook, Valora can show the user the value of their position in the pool.

-## Developing Position Pricing Hooks
+## Developing a Position Pricing Hook

 ### Structure